-Unlike any other time in history, used car price trends are going up and to the right.
-What used to be a depreciating hunk of metal, is now an appreciating asset that nearly had a better rate of return than Bitcoin in 2021.
-With used car prices increasing at rapid rates, it’s never been more important to track the value of your car.
+Used car prices trends for 2022 have been interesting.
+In 2021, unlike any other time in history, used car prices increased.
+What used to be a depreciating hunk of metal, was an appreciating asset that nearly had a better rate of return than Bitcoin.
+With used car prices remaining volatile, it’s never been more important to track the value of your car.

-As you know by now, the ongoing chip shortage and ensuing new car shortage has created incredible demand for used vehicles.
+The ongoing chip shortage and ensuing new car shortage has created incredible demand for used vehicles.
+This has recently been exacerbated by the conflict between Russia and Ukraine.
 Because of this, used car prices on the wholesale and retail markets have increased to unprecedented new heights.
 We’ve heard from many YAA members who have seen their car’s value increase incredible amounts.

 👉 Bookmark this page.
 Just like we did last year, each week we’ll update this URL with the latest used car price trends.
 Our hope is that by being informed of the trends in used car prices you can make smart financial decisions about when to trade-in, sell, or buy a car.